alcelaser/ML-Project-321991/README.md

 3 .  **Data preprocessing:** label encoding, feature scaling, and creating the train/validation/test splits.

-4 .  **Clustering analysis:** applying K-Means and Hierarchical Clustering and evaluating them with Silhouette Score, NMI, and ARI.
+4 .  **Clustering/Classification analysis:** applying K-Means and Hierarchical Clustering and evaluating them with Silhouette Score, NMI, and ARI to gauge how the feature space is distributed.

 5 .  **Supervised learning:** training a CNN and an ANN (using the extracted features) for image classification and comparing their performance.